-- Continuous improvement in service standards to ensure our funders and clients are satisfied we are compliant in the work we undertake on their behalf and in the level and detail of data we provide to keep them informed. - Continued delivery of a full range of information, advice, and representation services by seeking to secure ongoing funding for core and additional services to be able to deliver services in response to local needs. - Development of financial capability and capacity within the local community, focussed on early intervention and prevention through financial education, income maximisation, debt and energy advice.
+- Continuous improvement in service standards to ensure our funders and clients are satisfied we are compliant in the work we undertake on their behalf and in the level and detail of data we provide to keep them informed. - Continued delivery of a full range of information, advice, and representation services by seeking to secure ongoing funding for core and additional services to be able to deliver services in response to local needs. - Development of financial capability and capacity within the local community, focussed on early intervention and prevention, seeking additional resources to support this work and further improve the value added to and efficacy of the range of services and outcomes achieved. - Delivery of specialist support services tailored to the specific requirements of different client groups, particularly those impacted by welfare reform and exclusion, by continuing and refining established services and exploring new services in response to local needs. - Continuous improvement of our outreach services provided, particularly to carers and socially excluded citizens, given the significant added value this flexible approach to delivery makes to our clients.